 The current legal framework provides for the possibility of holding auctions in the MEM.
 However, in recent years, the current administration has not called for auctions.
 These auctions are mechanisms that allow investors to enter into contracts in a competitive manner and under efficient conditions to satisfy in advance the needs for energy and related products marketed in the electricity market.
-Under this scheme, there are medium- and longterm auctions.
-Medium-term auctions allow the acquisition of products

-The Electricity Industry Act provides a free competition regime for the generation and commercialization of electricity. offered by the generators to satisfy the demand in the short term (from 0 to 3 years), while long-term auctions are based on demand estimates in the long term (from 15 to 20 years).
+Under this scheme, there are medium- and long-term auctions.
+Medium-term auctions allow the acquisition of products offered by the generators to satisfy the demand in the short term (from 0 to 3 years), while long-term auctions are based on demand estimates in the long term (from 15 to 20 years).